nunomourinho/ForensicVMServerAndClientDocs/docs/user/memory_dump_vm.rst

 7) Configure Timezone, Memory Profile, and Plugins to Run.
 Press Next
 ----------------------------------------------------------------------
-Configure the appropriate timezone, memory profile, and select any plugins to run.
-Press "Next."
+You will now be asked to configure several settings specific to your analysis.
+Set the appropriate timezone to match the original system's time setting.
+Choose the correct memory profile, which should match the operating system of the analyzed machine.
+Optionally, select any plugins you want to run during the analysis.
+Click "Next" to proceed.

 .. figure:: img/memory_dump_0013.jpg
    :alt: Configure settings